On the Compact Discontinuous Galerkin method for polytopal meshes: Numerical experiments

 \subsection{Impact of the parameter \texorpdfstring{$\xiF$}{chi_F} for different types of mesh}

 In this section, we discuss the impact of the value of the parameter $\xiF$ on the convergence of the numerical solution and on the coercivity of the bilinear form associated with the CDG method.
 For this test, we consider four different types of mesh: structured triangular, Cartesian, Voronoi, and agglomerated meshes.
 In the latter, the agglomeration is performed using the MAGNET library~\cite{antonietti_magnet_2025}.
+Examples of each mesh family are shown in Figure~\ref{fig:test_case_5.4_meshes} below.

 For each type of mesh, we construct a sequence of refinements that we use to perform a convergence test with a fixed polynomial degree $p=4$.
 In particular, we consider three different choices of $\xiF$, first as in Assumption~\ref{asm:xiF}, and then fixing it as a constant, namely $\xiF=1$ or $\xiF=0.1$ for all facets~$F \in \FhI \cup \FhD$.
 In Figure~\ref{fig:Errors_h_chi}, we report the errors in both the $L^2(\Omega)$ norm (see Figures~\ref{fig:Errors_h_L2_chiF}--\ref{fig:Errors_h_L2_chi=0.1}) and the CDG norm (see Figures~\ref{fig:Errors_h_DG_chiF}--\ref{fig:Errors_h_DG_chi=0.1}).
 We observe monotone convergence with the correct order for all mesh types only for the choice of $\xiF$ in Assumption~\ref{asm:xiF} (Figures~\ref{fig:Errors_h_L2_chiF} and~\ref{fig:Errors_h_DG_chiF}).
 On the contrary, the constant choice $\xiF=1$ causes loss of monotone convergence in meshes with a larger number of faces per element, namely the Voronoi and agglomerated meshes (Figures~\ref{fig:Errors_h_L2_chi=1} and~\ref{fig:Errors_h_DG_chi=1}).
 Finally, a significant loss of the convergence rates is observed for the choice $\xiF=0.1$ also for the Cartesian grids (Figures~\ref{fig:Errors_h_L2_chi=0.1} and~\ref{fig:Errors_h_DG_chi=0.1}).
 No significant changes are observed for the triangular mesh in terms of convergence rates; however, the errors are one order larger for~$\xiF = 0.1$ than for the other cases.